Camassia leichtlinii subsp. suksdorfii

 Seeds germinate in 30 days approx. and seed sprouting is usually staggered.

-So patience – do not discard the punnet too quickly.
+So patience – do not discard the punnet too quickly – more will come later.

 So cling wrap the sown, moist punnet and place in the fridge (not freezer) for 6 weeks.

-Then remove from the fridge, unwrap, mpisten again and continue to keep moist in the cool, well-lit position
+Then remove from the fridge, unwrap, moisten again and continue to keep moist in the cool, well-lit position

 Pot on individual seedlings as they germinate, until they are of sufficient size to be planted in open ground.